& management's discussion and analysis

 enter into such agreement to which the Company is not a party as at the end of the

 financial year.
-The Company further reports that there is no such agreement of the nature
+The Company further reports that there are no such agreement of the nature

 mentioned above that subsists on the date of coming into effect of the SEBI (LODR) (Second